kgroveshok/z80-homebrew/WORD-LIST.md

 ### FILEADDR (  -- u1  )  Pushes the address of the block accessed for the currenlty open file to stack | DONE

  Compatible with PicoSPINet

+### FILEPAGE (  -- u1  )  Pushes the page id block accessed for the currenlty open file to stack | DONE

+ Compatible with PicoSPINet